Community Kindergartens WA

 Community Kindergartens in WA

-Community Kindies are at 17 locations across Perth and the South West.
-See the Community Kindergarten Association website for the locations or visit the individual kindergarten Facebook pages from the list below for more information.
+Community Kindies are at 18 locations across Perth and the South West.
+See the Community Kindergarten Association website for the locations.

 Furthermore, if you love the Community Kindy concept for your child, but there currently isn’t one in your area, here’s what to do… Please contact the Community Kindergarten Association.
 Contact your state member of parliament, and please tell the Department of Education you want one in your area.
 The Community Kindergarten Association would love to assist you.
 It would be fantastic to make this style of kindy the norm again.